-These are the questions that lie at the center of my research activities, and that I address by combining techniques for in vivo multi-area large scale recordings, optogenetics, advanced data analysis and behavioral tasks.
+These are the questions that lie at the center of my research activities, and that I address by combining techniques for in vivo multi-area large scale recordings (including Neuropixels probe recordings and two-photon calcium imaging), optogenetics, advanced data analysis and behavioral tasks.

-A most striking feature of everyday experience is that the very same sensory stimulus can be differentially perceived (or even not perceived at all) based on the context in which it presents itself.
-Therefore, investigating the context in which a stimulus is processed by the brain can yield invaluable insights in the mechanisms of perception and consciousness.
-In the lab, we consider context in its broadest sense: brain state, (multi)sensory context, task contingencies, pathological conditions (e.g. stroke, autism).
+The very same sensory stimulus can be differentially perceived (or even not perceived at all) based on the context in which it occurs.
+A sound occurring when we are asleep, or focused on something else such reading a book is often not perceived, even if our brain is processing it.
+Investigating the context in which a stimulus is processed by the brain can yield invaluable insights in the mechanisms of perception and consciousness.
+In the lab, we combine behavioral assays with neuronal recordings and causal manipulations to understand the link between sensory processing and perception.

 The brain is an interconnected web of regions, which constantly exchange information.
 A key goal of my lab is to investigate the architecture of communication between regions, and how this varies as a function of contextual factors (brain state, task engagement, etc.) To achieve this, techniques such as multi-area silicon probe recordings (including Neuropixels probes) and optogenetics are coupled to advanced data analysis methods (information theory, dimensionality reduction).